Fake Sales Warning Guide: Spot Price Tricks, Old-Stock Dumps, and Real Deals

 What should I do if I get the wrong/older model?

-Document unboxing, take photos of model stickers/serials, and contact support.
-If unresolved, request a return and use your card issuer protections.
+Document the unboxing, take photos of the model label/serial number, and contact support right away.
+If it isn’t resolved, request a return and consider using your card issuer’s purchase protections.